Top Low-Maintenance Grass Alternatives for Your Backyard

 But turfgrass is simply not the best planting for many sites.
 It needs mowing, it needs water, it wants fertilizer, and many types don’t like shade — it’s pretty picky stuff.
 It takes a lot of work, water, and fertilizer to keep a lawn looking good.

-Fortunately, there are any number of alternatives to grass that require less work and less water, and many demand far less in fertilizer (see Lawn alternatives: ground cover trial).
+Fortunately, there are a number of lawn alternatives that require less work and less water, and many demand far less fertilizer.
 Some such as stonecrops are perfectly happy on dry stony slopes that would defeat any grass; some, like the mosses, actually prefer the damp shade under trees where grass grows only reluctantly.

 Ornamental grasses differ from turfgrasses in that they’re not meant to be mown.
 Instead, they grow into distinctive shapes — tufts, sprays, and stands, or flowing, shimmering sweeps.
 Instead of drooping, many species remain upright and attractive through cold weather and even in snow (see Landscaping with Native Grasses).

 Many ornamentals are bunch or clump grasses, meaning that their roots don’t put out rhizomes or stolons (horizontal shoots which can start new plants) but depend on seeds to reproduce.
 (See Creeping vs. Bunch Grasses on this site.)

 Clump grasses used in turf, such as fescues, can blend together into a smooth, continuous surface, but ornamentals tend to produce tight, well-defined bunches.
 An individual grass plant does get gradually larger as new shoots grow around the base of the parent plant, but each individual, one might say, retains its integrity.

 Turf grasses generally get mown before going to seed, but ornamentals are another story and have gained a reputation for being invasive.
 However, many believe that most problems with invasiveness occur when the problem plants are not suited to their new environment.